Permanent drum separator introduction

-Drum separators are the most common machines in current use for cleaning the medium in DMS circuits and are widely used for concentrating finely ground iron ore.
+Permanent Drum Separator is the most common machine in current use for cleaning the medium in DMS circuits and are widely used for concentrating finely ground iron ore.
 They consist essentially of a rotating non-magnetic drum (Figure 1 drum separator) containing three to six stationary magnets of alternating polarity, although the Permos separator uses many small magnet blocks, whose direction of magnetisation changes in small steps.
 This is said to generate a very even magnetic field, requiting less magnetic material.

 Although initially drum separators employed electromagnets, permanent magnets are used in modem devices, utilizing ceramic or rare earth magnetic alloys, which retain their intensity for an indefinite period.
 Separation is by the “pick-up” principle.
 Magnetic particles are lifted by the magnets and pinned to the drum and are conveyed out of the field, leaving the gangue in the tailings compartment.
 Water is introduced into the machine to provide a current which keeps the pulp in suspension.
 Field intensities of up to 0.7 T at the pole surfaces can be obtained in this type of separator.

 The drum separator shown in above Figure is of the concurrent type, whereby the concentrate is carried forward by the drum and passes through a gap, where it is compressed and dewatered before leaving the separator.
 This design is most effective for producing an extremely clean magnetic concentrate from relatively coarse materials and is widely used in dense medium recovery systems.

 The separator shown in Figure 2 is of the counter-rotation type, where the feed flows in the opposite direction to the rotation.
 This type is used in roughing operations, where occasional surges in feed must be handled, where magnetic material losses are to be held to a minimum, while an extremely clean concentrate is not required, and when high solids loading is encountered.